Smartsheet Dashboard: Key Features, Pros and Cons

 Long Answer: Smartsheet Dashboards Lack Key Features for Project Management

 The Smartsheet dashboard can feel limited compared to more advanced business intelligence tools.
 Building complex visualizations often requires manual setup and linking to multiple sheets, which can become time-consuming, as we’ve said.
-It’s no different than building a dashboard in Google Sheets.
+These and other drawbacks often lead users to look for a Smartsheet alternative.

 There are also customizable reports to share with stakeholders, multiple project views for different workloads, secure timesheets, version control, automated workflows with task approval settings and powerful resource management tools to keep teams productive.
 Get started with ProjectManager today for free.